snap-stanford/snap-python/doc/source/reference/GetAnf1.rst

 Parameters:

 - *Graph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

-- *DistNbrsV*: TIntFltKd, a vector of (int, float) pairs (output) Maps between the distance H (in hops) and the number of nodes reachable in <= H hops
+- *DistNbrsV*: TIntFltKd, a vector of (int, float) pairs (output) Maps between the distance H (in hops) and the number of nodes reachable in <= H hops.

 - *MxDist*: int (input)
-    Maximum number of hops the algorithm takes between pairs
+    Maximum number of hops the algorithm takes between pairs.

 - *IsDir*: boolean (input)
     Indicates whether the edges should be considered directed or undirected.

 - *NApprox*: int (input)
     Quality of approximation.
-See the ANF paper (link below)
+See the ANF paper (link below).
+Should be a multiple of 8.

 Return value:

 - None

 The ANF paper: http://www.cs.cmu.edu/~christos/PUBLICATIONS/kdd02-anf.pdf

 The following example shows how to use :func:`GetAnf` with :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::